SKY-ALIN/regta-period/docs/source/index.rst

 Examples
 --------

-There are two ways to create periods: old style and hipster style:
+There are two ways to create periods: old school style and hipster style:

 .. code-block:: python